ghc-proposals/ghc-proposals/proposals/0000-argument-do.rst

 The proposed extension does not change the meaning of any valid program.
 It just accepts more programs.

-The following constructs that are added by other GHC extensions will also be allowed in function argument positions when ``ArgumentDo`` is enabled:
+The following constructs that are added by other GHC extensions will also be allowed in function argument positions when ``BlockArgument`` is enabled:

 * ``\case``